Aside from his work at Chatham House, Khalid Koser is deputy director and academic dean at the Geneva Centre for Security Policy.

 - Continuity and Change in the Tunisian Sahel with Ray Harris.
 London: Ashgate, 2004

-- New African Diasporas London: Routledge, March 2003
+- New African Diasporas editor, London: Routledge, March 2003